Cholatse

 Groups / links with more info on the Cholatse route.

-These treks are similar in length, difficulty, and elevation.
-Offering a similar level of challenge as the Cholatse trek and provide beautiful landscapes, cultural experiences, and a sense of adventure.
+These climbs are similar in length, difficulty, and elevation.
+Offering a similar level of challenge as the Cholatse climb.